Top10VPN is editorially independent. We may earn commissions if you buy a VPN via our links.

 Quick Guide: How to Watch Australian TV from Overseas

 Download a VPN with Australian servers that unblock your desired content platform.
-We recommend either NordVPN or ExpressVPN.
+We recommend either ExpressVPN or NordVPN.

 Launch the VPN and connect to an Australian server location.
-If there is a dedicated VPN server for your streaming service, try selecting that one first.

-Go to the streaming website or launch the app.
+Open the streaming website or app.

 Start streaming.

-You will now have access to Australian geo-restricted content.
+You’ll now have access to Australian geo-restricted content.

 VPNs That Missed Out on Selection